caillouc/Fiche_EPFL/TCP_IP_networking/TCP_IP_networking.md

 * **Network layer** provides full connectivity
   * **IPv4** (32 bits)
   * **IPv6** (128 bits)
+* **IPv6**
+  * The 3 first blocks or more are the routing prefix
+  * The 4th block or fewer is the subnet id
+  * The 4 first blocks are the network prefix
 * Data is broken into chunks called **IP packets** of size $\leq 1500$ bytes
 * **Names** are human readable synonyms for IPv4 and IPv6 address
   * Mapped to address by **DNS** servers